zhangbsn-gt/developer.gov.sg/README.md

 ## Contribution and approval flow

-Contribution suggestions made from developer.gov.sg are pull requests from automatically generated branches into the dev branch.
+Contribution suggestions made from https://developer.gov.sg are transformed into pull requests from automatically generated branches into the `dev` branch.

-Reviewers should approve and merge or reject these pull requests into the dev branch.
+Reviewers should approve and merge or reject these pull requests.

 The dev branch will be manually promoted to master for deployment periodically.